IIM Lucknow Admission Criteria 2026-28: Official Selection Policy Explained

 Here’s how to use the admission policy to your advantage:

-• Aim above the bare minimum
+- Aim well above the minimum cutoffs

-• Keep all three sections strong
+- Keep all three sections strong

 You can’t afford to ignore any section because of sectional cutoffs.
-Many candidates with a 99 overall have missed out just because they were 1 percentile short in one section.
+Many candidates with a 99 overall have missed out just because they were 1 percentile short in one section. - Know your category

 Be clear about which category you belong to and the corresponding cutoffs.
-If you’re a PwD candidate, make sure your documents are complete and valid so you get the benefits you are entitled to.
+If you’re a PwD candidate, make sure your documents are complete and valid so you get the benefits you are entitled to. - Take academics seriously

 Your Class 12 and graduation marks count in both stages.
-If you’re still in college, focus on scoring well now; your marks up to the penultimate year will be considered.
+If you’re still in college, focus on scoring well now; your marks up to the penultimate year will be considered. - Understand how work experience is evaluated

-• Keep documents ready and organized
+- Keep documents ready and organized

 Have all mark sheets, degree certificates, work experience letters, pay slips, and bank statements in order.
 IIM Lucknow is strict about verifying work experience, so clean documentation can save you from last-minute trouble.